microsoft/fluentui/packages/web-components/src/menu/README.md

 A popup or contextual menu displays a list of options on a temporary surface.
 They are invoked when users interact with a button, action, or other control.

+## Remaining work

+1. Ensure divider component is styled appropriately in the context of a Menu
+2. Create support for menu item "grouping"
+3. Split button variation

 ## Design Spec

 [Link to Menu Design Spec in Figma](https://www.figma.com/file/jFWrkFq61GDdOhPlsz6AtX/Menu?node-id=1528%3A5102&t=XtW4laeEzgVFIl1E-0)